Tag Heuer Connected

 Which metrics are displayed on the watch during a swimming session?

-With your TAG Heuer Connected watch (released in 2020), you can monitor how you’re performing while still being in the swimming pool.
+With your TAG Heuer Connected watch, you can monitor how you’re performing while still being in the swimming pool.

 Interval: an interval is a succession of laps achieves by the swimmer without pause.
 When you press pause and then resume, it starts a new interval.
 Intervals are useful when you do different exercises during the same session: different strokes for example.
 On the TAG Heuer Connected app, you can see your interval by clicking on the graph or in the dedicated Interval table.
 A dedicated screen is available on the watch with on-going data from the interval by turning the crown up.
 The timer, the laps count, and the distance start from 0 each time you start a new interval.